 Getting to Portes de Lions Entrance

-Get down at Palais Royal Musée du Louvre Metro station and walk to the entrance on Rue de Rivoli.
-You can also take buses 21, 69, 72, N11, or N24 to get down at Palais Royal - Musée du Louvre bus stop and walk to the entrance.
+Exit at the Palais Royal Musée du Louvre Metro station and walk to the entrance on Rue de Rivoli.
+You can also take buses 21, 69, 72, N11, or N24 to the Palais Royal - Musée du Louvre bus stop and walk from there.

 Portes de Lions